pagkly/Zed/Investopedia3/Fund of Funds (FOF) Definition.md

 ## Real World Example for Fund of Funds

 Since they are so varied, funds of funds can be hard to track as a group and to compare.
 However, an index does exist.
-The [Barclay Fund of Funds Index](https://portal.barclayhedge.com/cgi-bin/indices/displayHfIndex.cgi?indexCat=Barclay-Hedge-Fund-Indices&indexName=Fund-of-Funds-Index), sponsored by Barclay-Hedge, a provider of data on alternative investments, is a measure of the average return of all FOFs that report into the company database; it includes some 500 to 650 funds.
+The [[Barclay Fund of Funds Index]](https://portal.barclayhedge.com/cgi-bin/indices/displayHfIndex.cgi?indexCat=Barclay-Hedge-Fund-Indices&indexName=Fund-of-Funds-Index), sponsored by Barclay-Hedge, a provider of data on alternative investments, is a measure of the average return of all FOFs that report into the company database; it includes some 500 to 650 funds.
 As of March 2019, 583 funds had an averaged return of 3.95% year-to-date.